Find the Best Composting & Food Waste Companies for Your Business

 - Contact Local Haulers: Reach out to private waste companies that service Overland Park to inquire specifically about commercial food waste collection.
 Get detailed quotes that include container provision, pickup schedule, and contamination policies.

-- Plan for Events: If your restaurant hosts large private events, inquire with the Overland Park Convention Center about the FRED program to see if its model or partners can be applied to your venue1.
+- Plan for Events: If your restaurant hosts large private events, inquire with the Overland Park Convention Center about the FRED program to see if its model or partners can be applied to your venue.

 - Train Your Team: Schedule a training session with staff before the program launches.
 Use materials from your hauler or create simple, visual guides showing what goes in the compost bin versus trash and recycling.